spatialthoughts/qgis-tutorials/source/docs/3/solidwaste_mapping.rst

     .. image:: /static/3/solidwaste_mapping/images/db6.png
        :align: center

-7. In the :guilabel:`Connection Details`, give the :guilabel:`Name` ``Cape Town Open Data Portal`` and paste the copied url as an input for  for :guilabel:`URL`.
+7. In the :guilabel:`Connection Details`, give the :guilabel:`Name` ``Cape Town Open Data Portal`` and paste the copied url as an input for :guilabel:`URL`.

     .. image:: /static/3/solidwaste_mapping/images/db7.png
        :align: center

-8. Click :guilabel:`Ok` and then :guilabel:`Connect` to see the data folders available in the server.
+8. Click :guilabel:`OK` and then :guilabel:`Connect` to see the data folders available in the server.

     .. image:: /static/3/solidwaste_mapping/images/db8.png
        :align: center